 Skip advert

 Advertisement

-The 500 retains its three-door, four-seat set-up, but from the driver’s seat, this latest interpretation of the iconic city car feels much more spacious than its petrol-powered sibling.
-Interior storage is good too, with decent cubby holes and storage bins, and the glovebox is bigger than you’ll find in a MINI.
+The Fiat 500 retains its three-door, four-seat setup, but from the driver’s seat, this latest interpretation of the iconic city car feels much more spacious than its petrol-powered sibling.
+Interior storage is good, too, with decent-sized cubby holes, a glovebox, and storage bins.

-Some may find the relatively high-set driver’s seat a little off-putting, but it does help with visibility, and the steering wheel is fully adjustable, so the driver should be able to find a comfortable position.
+Early examples of Fiat 500 reserved a height-adjustable driver’s seat for the options list, and the cars we tried without this option had a relatively high-set driving position that some found a little off-putting – even if it did help with visibility.
+All 500s now come with a height-adjustable driver’s seat to solve that issue, complemented by a fully adjustable steering wheel that allows the driver to find a comfortable position.
 Every model also gets useful practical touches, including rear parking sensors, two USB ports, electrically adjustable door mirrors, keyless entry, automatic wipers and cruise control.

 Advertisement - Article continues below

-As mentioned above, while space up front in the 500 is decent, adult passengers in the rear will find things less comfortable.
+As mentioned above, while space up front in the Fiat 500 is decent, adult passengers in the rear will find things less comfortable.
 Sitting behind a driver even of average height will mean that your knees are right up against the front-seat backrest, so you can rule out longer journeys with taller passengers because the headroom isn’t great, either.
+If that’s likely to be an issue for you, then we’d suggest you take a look at the Citroen e-C3, which has a lot more head and leg room for those relegated to the back.

+Skip advert